ZooFarming/zoo-keeper-contracts/README.md

 # ZOO KEEPER CONTRACTS

-ZooKeeper mainly includes 6 contracts, Token, Farming, Boosting, NFT, NFT Factory, and Marketplace.
+ZooKeeper mainly includes 8 contracts, Token, Farming, Boosting, NFT, NFT Factory, Marketplace, Safari, and ZooRena.

 Among them, Token, Farming and NFT are non-upgradable contracts to guarantee the security of the user's principal.

-Boosting, NFT Factory and Marketplace are upgradable contracts, which facilitate the future expansion of richer gameplay.
+Boosting, NFT Factory, Marketplace, Safari, and ZooRena are upgradable contracts, which facilitate the future expansion of richer gameplay.

 deploy sequence:
 1) NFT factory, proxy;